shcherbak-ai/contextgem/docs/source/how_it_works.rst

 Concepts may be attached to an aspect or a document.
 The context for the concept extraction will be the aspect or document, respectively.
 This flexible attachment allows for both targeted extraction from specific document sections and broader analysis across the entire document content.
 When attached to aspects, concepts benefit from the focused context, enabling more precise extraction of domain-specific information.
 When attached to documents, concepts can leverage the complete context to identify patterns, anomalies, or insights that span multiple sections.

-Multiple concept types are supported: :class:`~contextgem.public.concepts.StringConcept`, :class:`~contextgem.public.concepts.BooleanConcept`, :class:`~contextgem.public.concepts.NumericalConcept`, :class:`~contextgem.public.concepts.DateConcept`, :class:`~contextgem.public.concepts.JsonObjectConcept`, :class:`~contextgem.public.concepts.RatingConcept`
+Multiple concept types are supported: :class:`~contextgem.public.concepts.StringConcept`, :class:`~contextgem.public.concepts.BooleanConcept`, :class:`~contextgem.public.concepts.NumericalConcept`, :class:`~contextgem.public.concepts.DateConcept`, :class:`~contextgem.public.concepts.JsonObjectConcept`, :class:`~contextgem.public.concepts.RatingConcept`, :class:`~contextgem.public.concepts.LabelConcept`

 .. list-table:: Component Examples
    :header-rows: 1